confluentinc/ducktape/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''

 ---
-@quality-eng is tagged for visibility
+@confluentinc/quality-eng is tagged for visibility

 **Describe the bug**
 A clear and concise description of what the bug is.